-ElevenLabs has become one of the most closely watched private AI companies because it sits right at the intersection of generative AI, audio, and enterprise software.
-The company says it reached more than $500 million in annual recurring revenue by May 2026, after announcing a $500 million Series D at an $11 billion valuation earlier that year.
+ElevenLabs has become one of the most closely watched private AI companies because it sits right at the intersection of voice, media, and enterprise software.
+The company says it crossed $500 million in annual recurring revenue in 2026, after ending 2025 at $350 million ARR, and it has kept expanding its product line from text-to-speech into voice agents, dubbing, speech-to-text, and music.

-That kind of growth, plus partnerships with names like Deutsche Telekom and Revolut, is exactly why retail investors keep asking how to buy in.
-The short answer is that you can’t buy ElevenLabs on a public exchange yet, but there are a few realistic ways to think about exposure, from waiting for an IPO to using public-market proxies.
-Here’s what matters.
+That kind of growth, plus a fresh $11 billion private valuation and a growing list of enterprise customers and investors, is exactly why retail investors keep asking how to buy ElevenLabs.
+The short answer: you can’t buy it on a public exchange today, but there are a few realistic paths worth understanding.

 What is ElevenLabs?